microsoft/pyright/docs/type-concepts.md

 ### Narrowing Any

 In general, the type `Any` is not narrowed.
-The only exceptions to this rule are the built-in `isinstance` and `issubclass` type guards plus user-defined type guards.
+The only exceptions to this rule are the built-in `isinstance` and `issubclass` type guards, class pattern matching in “match” statements, and user-defined type guards.
 In all other cases, `Any` is left as is, even for assignments.

 ```python
 a: Any = 3